apache/rya/README.md

 Unwar the above war into the webapps directory.

-To point the web.rya war to the appropriate Accumulo instance, make a properties file `environment.properties` and put it in the classpath.
-Here is an example:
+To point the web.rya war to the appropriate database instance, make a properties file `environment.properties` and put it in the classpath.

+Here is an example for accumulo:

 ```
 instance.name=accumulo  #Accumulo instance name